Ministries

 The Buildings and Grounds ministry strives to be stewards of the physical space of St. Paul’s, inside and out.
 We meet on the third Saturday of the month for breakfast and fellowship and then continue on to St. Paul’s for a planned workday.

-Currently looking for Willing Volunteers, Please call Jim Walters 909-802-4747 or email at grammywalters8@gmail.com
+Currently looking for Willing Volunteers, Please call the church (909) 622-2015 or email admin@stpaulspomona.org

 Community Engagement